 The University of Texas of the Permian Basin provides a generic pre-licensure Bachelor of Science degree in Nursing (BSN).
 The degree is science based, patient centered, and caring driven.
 The curriculum consists of four years.
-In the first two years of study the students take science courses with other prehealth professionals in pre-med, pre-dentistry, pre-veterinary, and kinesiology sciences.
+In the first two years of study the students take science courses with other pre-health professionals in pre-med, pre-dentistry, pre-veterinary, and kinesiology sciences.
 The course of study also includes courses in the social sciences that help students understand human behavior and to gain insight into the human spirit.

 The nursing courses begin the second two years of the curriculum.
 The nursing curriculum is both theoretical and practical.
 Students are prepared to problem-solve based on evidence and research while including the patient as the main source of information.
 Strong clinical experiences are provided in the community and regional healthcare facilities and in the use of technology in the UT Permian Basin state of the art Nursing Simulation Center.
+The BSn program at the University of Texas of the Permian Basin prepares graduates to work in a wide variety of clinical settings and provides the necessary foundation for masters and doctoral degrees in nursing.